imkindaprogrammermyself/wows-xmpp-client/README.md

 **Testing it**

-If someone messaged you in game, the script `xmpp_client.py`, while running, should echo the message back.
+If someone messages you in game, the script `xmpp_client.py`, while running, should echo the message back.